sarahaslam/sarahaslam/README.md

 About me:

-- I am learning AI and Robotics
+- I am learning AI and Robotics, focusing on math-heavy concepts

-- I have experience with Full-stack web dev and UI/UX design
+- I have experience with Full-stack web dev, back-end dev and UI/UX design

 - I can solve a rubik's cube in 30 seconds